Behavioral Health Services for Children, Youth, and Families

 • Talk It Out SD offers ways to start conversations if you’re worried about suicide for yourself or others.

-• Never a Bother is a state campaign designed by youth that has resources on how to support yourself, a friend, or someone in your care who is having thoughts of suicide.
+• Never a Bother is a youth-created campaign that has resources on how to support yourself, a friend, or someone in your care who is having thoughts of suicide.

 • It’s Up to Us has resources on mental health, suicide prevention, alcohol and substance use.